deepset-ai/haystack/docs/_src/usage/usage/overview.rst

 !!
 Image of What a reader does and maybe architecture !!

-The **Retriever** assists the Reader by proposing a small set of candidate documents for the Reader to process.
+The **Retriever** assists the Reader by acting as a lightweight filter that reduces the number of documents that the Reader has to process.
+It does this by:

-It functions as a lightweight filter that can scan through all documents in the database, quickly identifying the relevant and dismissing the irrelevant.
+* Scanning through all documents in the database
+* Quickly identifying the relevant and dismissing the irrelevant
-Current methods are described as being either sparse (i.e. keyword based) or dense (i.e. neural network based).
-Though dense methods require significantly more processing time during indexing, both are designed to be fast enough that the Retriever can be applied to the full database with each query.
+* Passing on only a small candidate set of documents to the Reader

+Current methods fall into one of the two categories:

+* sparse
+    - keyword based
+    - fast indexing and querying

+* dense
+    - neural network based
+    - computationally heavy indexing but fast querying

 Indexing and Querying
 ---------------------